 The reason orchid leaves turn yellow is because the roots are dying and can no longer transport water or nutrients around the orchid which causes the orchid leaves to turn yellow indicating stress from overwatering or drought.
-Orchids can also turn yellow because of temperatures colder then 55°F and because of sun burn.
+Orchids can also turn yellow because of temperatures colder than 55°F and because of sunburn.

 Most common reasons for orchid leaves turning yellow:

-- Water too often causing root rot (Orchids should only be watered once every 7-14 days).
+- Watering too often causes root rot (Orchids should only be watered once every 7-14 days).

-- Potting medium retains too much moisture, resulting in root rot (orchid should be planted in a potting medium composed of pine bark chippings.
-Moss and ordinary potting soil retains too much moisture around the roots for the orchid to tolerate).
+- The potting medium retains too much moisture, resulting in root rot (the orchid should be planted in a potting medium composed of pine bark chippings.
+Moss and ordinary potting soil retain too much moisture around the roots for the orchid to tolerate).

 - Orchids planted in pots without drainage holes in the base (orchids do not tolerate water pooling around the roots due to decorative outer pots without drainage, or saucers and trays that retain water as water should be able to freely escape from the base of the pot).

-- Orchid is not watered often enough or watered too lightly (a lack of water kills the orchids roots so they can no longer supply the leaves with water an nutrients which causes the leaves to turn yellow).
+- Orchid is not watered often enough or watered too lightly (a lack of water kills the orchid’s roots so they can no longer supply the leaves with water and nutrients which causes the leaves to turn yellow).

 - Too much sun scorches the leaves yellow (orchids should be located in bright, indirect as their leaves are sensitive to sun damage).

-- Temperatures colder then 55°F can turn orchids leaves yellow (orchids are very sensitive to cold temperatures).
+- Temperatures colder than 55°F can turn orchid leaves yellow (orchids are very sensitive to cold temperatures).

 - Orchids turning yellow after repotting due to transplant shock or root rot (a fluctuation in conditions can cause shock resulting in yellow orchid leaves as a sign of stress.

-Generally orchids turn yellow because their roots are dying or because the environment they are in is contrary to their preferred conditions to which they are adapted.
+In my experience, orchids turn yellow because their roots are dying or because the environment they are in is contrary to the preferred conditions to which they are adapted.
 Keep reading to learn why your orchid leaves are turning yellow and how to save it…

 Orchid Leaves Turning Yellow due to Root Rot (Overwatering)

-Orchids are epipthyes which means they grow on trees or in loose aggregate rather then in soil.
+Orchids are epipthyes which means they grow on trees or in loose aggregate rather than in soil.

 Therefore orchids require an aerated potting medium to allow enough oxygen to circulate around the roots so that the roots can respire and function properly.